Chen-Prototypes/booklibrary-frontend-graphQL/README.md

 ## [Shelf Schema Web App](https://shelf-schema.fly.dev/)

-This is my frontend to my personal book library built Apollo Client with a React frontend interface and Material UI styling.
+This is my frontend to my personal book library built with Apollo Client, a React frontend interface and Material UI styling.